 Representative Image / Photo: Shafeeq Thamarassery

-Kalpetta: The Directorate of Scheduled Tribes Development Department (STDD) under state government has issued an order restricting entry of individuals and entities to tribal settlements in Kerala, unless a special permission is taken.
-The order makes it clear that prior permission from district offices under STDD is needed to carry out visit or to get any form of data collection or videography.
+The Directorate of Scheduled Tribes Development Department (STDD) is in damage control mode after receiving flak for its controversial order restricting entry of individuals and entities to tribal settlements in Kerala, unless a special permission is taken.

 Amid mounting pressure, the state government has maintained that the objective is to monitor research students.
 STDD now has amended the order in line with the state government’s justification of the move.

 As per the new tweak, those engaging in research, field survey, internship, camp organising and film shoots without department’s permission or consent of ‘ooru kootam’ (traditional tribal hamlet administration) will be restricted.
 Field level visits or data collection will be restricted in such cases, the amendment read.